 An increasingly popular style of light is the linear, parallel suspension light which runs the length of a dining table.
 It’s unobtrusive, neat in appearance and automatically contemporary.
 Just make sure your light doesn’t run the total length of the table—about four-fifths of the length is best.

 A farmhouse style dining room always suits generously sized, industrial-look metal pendant lights.
-With a long rectangular table like this, your best bet is to have twin pendants above, to ensure even distribution of light.
-Here, the black pendants contrast against white walls and timber and match the black dining chairs that are part of this mix-and-match arrangement.
+If you have a long rectangular table, your best bet is to have twin pendants above, to ensure even distribution of light.

 Instantly add drama and excitement to a plain dining room space by going for elaborate, architectural shapes in your overhead lighting.
-When you have a simple dining table and chairs like the one below, you can afford to be adventurous and avant-garde with your lighting instead.
-Here, a beautiful sculptural light similar to the iconic Georges “Blade” light, with its adjustable, petal-like cane panels.
+When you have a simple dining table and chairs, you can afford to be adventurous and avant-garde with your lighting instead.
+Consider perhaps a replica of the iconic Georges ‘Blade’ light, with its adjustable, petal-like cane panels.

-A rustic dining room suits coarsely woven pendant lights like this trio.
-A macrame wall hanging adds to the exotic flavour, while (authentic vintage or replica) mid-century wishbone chairs bring sophistication to the simple setting.
+A rustic dining room suits coarsely woven pendant lights.
+Add a macrame wall hanging for texture and character, and (authentic vintage or replica) mid-century wishbone chairs to bring sophistication to the simple setting.

 Jute is one of those neutral, natural materials that goes with so many interior styles and adds plenty of warmth to any setting.
-Here, a tropical coastal dining room aesthetic, with abundant foliage and colour-popping green chairs.
-The colour of the pendants is continued in the warm timber floorboards.
+It’s perfect for a tropical coastal dining room aesthetic, contrasted with abundant foliage and colour-popping green chairs.

 A cluster of organic-form, hand-blown glass pendants hanging at slightly different heights is a beautiful way to add drama to your dining room.
-I love that these are clear and ethereal; but with clear glass, make sure you choose a low wattage bulb to avoid blinding everyone at dinner.
+Love ethereal glass pendants?
+Just make sure you choose a low wattage bulb to avoid blinding everyone at dinner.